Language is “also an expression of the diversity of thought, each language is also a view of the world.” (Wilhelm von Humboldt)

 Multilingualism describes the ability to speak or understand at least one language other than one’s mother tongue.
 Therefore, the ability to communicate in several languages serves as a characteristic of a multilingual being.
 The translators and interpreters at Smylingua have all this competence and will carry out your translation-related assignments.

-Multilingualism can be located at different levels.
-In Europe there is individual, social/territorial and institutional multilingualism.
+Multilingualism can be found at different levels.
+In Europe, there are individual, social/territorial and institutional multilingualism.

 On the individual level, multilingualism refers to a single speaker and describes the ability to communicate in several languages.
 Territorial or social multilingualism is found in multilingual regions or states and refers to several language communities that exist in a territory or society and influence each other.
 Institutional multilingualism refers to the use of several languages in administrations or institutions in order to make services and information available in different languages to people of different linguistic and cultural backgrounds.

 The European Union is presenting a body which is committed to multilingualism at institutional level.
 Professional translators and interpreters ensure that linguistic diversity is respected.
-We, at Smylingua, work according to the same principle and provide the full range of specialist translation services at a high level.
-Send us your documents today and place your order in our hands.
+We, at Smylingua, work according to the same principle and provide the full range of specialized translation services at a high level.
+Send us your documents today!

 The EU – Language policy